 A HE beamformer that sets the Feedback Type subfield of the STA Info field to MU shall set the Ng value in the STA Info field of the HE NDP Annoucement frame to either 0 (for Ng=4) or 1 (for Ng=16).

-A HE beamformer shall set the RU Start Index and RU End Index in the STA Info field to indicate the starting RU26 and the ending RU26 of the requested HE compressed beamforming report.
+A HE beamformer with multiple STA Info element shall set the RU Start Index and RU End Index in the STA Info field to indicate the starting RU26 and the ending RU26 of the requested HE compressed beamforming report only if the HE beamformee indicates it is capable of Partial Bandwidth feedback.
 The RU Start Index is 7 bits and indicates the lowest RU26 for which the HE beamformer is requesting feedback.
 The RU End Index is 7 bits and indicates the highest RU26 for which the HE beamformer is requesting feedback.
 The RU26 location is based on the CH_BANDWIDTH of the HE NDP Announcement when received in a HE PPDU or the CH_BANDWIDTH_IN_NON_HT when the HE NDP Announcement was received in a non-HT PPDU.
+If the HE beamformee is not capable of partial bandwidth feedback or if there is only one STA info element in the NDP Announcement frame then the HE beamformer shall set the RU Start Index and the RU End Index to values indicating a full bandwidth feedback such as in the case of Ng = 4, for 80 MHz full bandwidth feedback the RU Start Index and RU End Index is set to 0 and 36, respectively as shown in Table YY-1.
+(Please see 11-16/1097r0).

 The HE beamformer shall set the starting RU index to a value equal to the maximum of: